KAPSULA1/RevalytIQ/README.md

 - **CORS errors:** Double-check `CORS_ALLOWED_ORIGINS` and `NEXT_PUBLIC_API_URL`.
 - **Database connections:** Verify `DATABASE_URL` matches Render/Postgres settings.
 - **Celery tasks not running:** Confirm Redis broker is reachable and worker processes are deployed.

+## 🛡️ Security & Maintenance

+- Automated dependency updates are handled by Dependabot across Python and JavaScript packages.
+- CodeQL static analysis runs in CI to flag vulnerabilities before deployment.
+- GitHub Actions pipelines cover tests, linting, and deployment checks for the Django backend and Next.js frontend.

+## 📜 License

+This project is released under the [MIT License](./LICENSE), enabling commercial and open-source use with attribution.

 ## License & Contact